 1. Snake Plant – Best Low-Maintenance Plant For Poor Airflow Rooms

-Snake plants are also known for their upright architectural appearance.
-Their tall green leaves add a modern design element to indoor spaces while requiring almost no effort to maintain.
+Snake plants also provide a sleek architectural appearance.
+Their tall green leaves add a modern, decorative element to any indoor space.

 Pros